 We may seek to hedge against commodity price fluctuations and credit risk by using structured financial instruments such as futures, options, swaps and forward contracts.
 Use of structured financial instruments for hedging purposes may present significant risks, including the risk of loss of the amounts invested.
 Defaults by the other party to a hedging transaction can result in losses in the hedging transaction.
-Hedging activities also involve the risk of an imperfect correlation between the hedging instrument and the asset being hedged, which could result in losses both on the hedging transaction and on the instrument being hedged.
-Use of hedging activities may not prevent significant losses and could increase our losses.
+Hedging activities also involve the risk of an imperfect correlation between the hedging instrument and the asset being hedged, which could result in losses both on the hedging activities may not prevent significant losses and could increase our losses.